aurovrata/post-my-contact-form-7/README.txt

 add_filter( 'cf7_2_post_filter_cf7_delay_select2_launch', '__return_true');
 `

+= Testing mapping of published forms =

+As of v5.7.0 you now have more control over the ability to save a submission from a form accessible to the public.
+If you are developing your website and not concerned about who has access to it, then simply switch your form mapping to `live` (see screenshot #11).
+However, if you are looking to map a form that is already accessible to the public on a live site, then you can test your mapping by leaving it the default `draft` mode and use the following filter to allow only certain users's submission to be saved to the mapped post,

+`
+// this filter is only fired when a form mapping is in draft mode. add_filter( 'cf7_2_post_save_draft_mapping', 'save_submitted_forms', 10, 2);
+function save_submitted_forms($allow, $cf7_key){
+	if('my-mapped-form' === $cf7_key){
+		if( 1 === get_current_user_id() ) $allow = true; // if current user is the admin, save the submission.
+	}
+	return $allow;
+}

 == Screenshots ==

 1. 1.You can map your form fields to post fields and meta-fields.
 You can save the mapping as a draft.
 You can also change the custom post attributes that will be used to create the post.
 The default ones are `public, show_ui, show_in_menu, can_export, has_archive, exclude_from_search`.
 For more information, please consult the custom post [documentation](https://codex.wordpress.org/Function_Reference/register_post_type).